 Leading insurers see environmental, social and governance (ESG) as an opportunity to further reinforce their position and drive positive change — not only through products and investments, but also within their own organisations, across their customer base and throughout the broader ecosystem.
 Yet many are struggling to set goals, prioritise activities and cascade their vision across every division and function.

 In this report, KPMG professionals explain how insurers can design and deliver an ESG strategy that not only meets compliance requirements, but also delivers significant competitive advantage.
-We highlight key challenges for insurance organizations, demonstrate examples of where businesses are getting it right, and offer some insights to help compose an ESG strategy that is purpose-driven and tied to overall business objectives.
+We highlight key challenges for insurance organisations, demonstrate examples of where businesses are getting it right, and offer some insights to help compose an ESG strategy that is purpose-driven and tied to overall business objectives.

 Why ESG is strategically important for insurers

 Investor, customer and employer sentiment is shifting.
 And insurers understand there is a cost to taking a wait-and-see approach to ESG, both from a financial and a reputational perspective.
 Many are facing increasing pressure to deliver on commitments they’ve made, particularly on the climate agenda.

 At the same time, regulation has also been a key driver for many insurers.
 As regulators increasingly start to focus on climate and ESG risks as prudential risks, a series of new ESG regulations are being developed and issued around the world.
 In Singapore, the Monetary Authority of Singapore (MAS) has developed a roadmap for issuers to disclose ESG matters from 2022.

 44% of insurance CEOs agree that ESG programmes improve their financial performance

 While many insurance organisations are at different stages on their ESG journey, significant activity can be seen across two main focus areas:

 Insurers are using an ESG lens to enhance